 How E. coli bacteria can harm your kidneys

 E. coli is a type of bacteria found in the intestines of humans and animals.
 There are different kinds of E. coli; most are harmless, but some can be harmful.
-The types of E. coli that can cause illness are most often spread through contaminated food or water.
+The types of E. coli that can cause illness most often spread to humans through contaminated food or water.

 Shiga toxin-producing E. coli (STEC) is a harmful type of E. coli that is most often involved in outbreaks.
 It can cause stomach cramps, fever, diarrhea and vomiting.
-STEC infection can be mild and resolve itself after 5-7 days.
-It can also be severe for some people, and can lead to kidney failure.
+STEC infection can be mild and resolve itself after five to seven days.
+It can also be severe for some people and can lead to kidney failure.

-Infection with STEC can cause a condition called hemolytic uremic syndrome (HUS), which is a type of kidney failure.
-Around 5-10 percent of people who get a STEC infection develop HUS.
-In HUS, STEC bacteria destroy your red blood cells, which can block your kidneys’ filters and damage them, leading to kidney failure.
+STEC infection can cause a condition called hemolytic uremic syndrome (HUS), which is a type of kidney failure.
+Around 5% to 10% of people who get a STEC infection develop HUS.
+In HUS, STEC bacteria destroy your red blood cells, which can block your kidneys' filters and damage them, leading to kidney failure.

-Young children under 5 and adults over 65 are more likely to get severe E. coli infections like STEC.
+Children younger than five and adults older than 65 are more likely to get severe E. coli infections like STEC.
 In fact, HUS caused by STEC is the biggest cause of acute kidney failure in children.
 People with HIV, diabetes and cancer are also more at risk for STEC.
 There is no medicine to treat E. coli infection.
 The treatment involves resting and drinking a lot of water, or getting IV fluid if the infection is more severe.

-You can take steps to prevent getting E. coli, and therefore HUS.
-Listen to warnings made by the CDC about contaminated food products, like the recent warning for romaine lettuce.
+You can take steps to prevent getting E. coli and therefore HUS.
+Listen to warnings made by the CDC about contaminated food products.
 To prevent getting E. coli at any time, here are things you can do to reduce your chances of exposure:

-- Make sure your meat is fully cooked before eating, and do not let raw meat touch the things you eat.
+- Make sure your meat is fully cooked before eating.
+Do not let raw meat touch the things you eat.

-If one member of your family is diagnosed with an E. coli infection, other members of your family should be on alert because they may have been in contact with the same contaminated source.
-Clean all surfaces and utensils in the kitchen if you suspect the infection came from food.
-To prevent spreading E. coli to someone else if you have it, wash your hands properly after using the restroom, and before preparing food.
+If one member of your family is diagnosed with an E. coli infection, other members of your family should be on alert because they might have been in contact with the same contaminated source.
+Clean all surfaces and utensils in your kitchen if you suspect the infection came from food.
+Wash your hands properly after using the restroom and before preparing food.
 You cannot get E. coli from contact like hugging or kissing.

-Although bigger outbreaks bring E. coli into the spotlight for a short time every year, E. coli infections are not uncommon.
+Although bigger outbreaks bring E. coli into the spotlight for a short time every year, E. coli infections are common.
 Every year in the U.S. there are around 94,000 reported cases of E. coli infections; of these about 3,600 people are hospitalized and about 30 people die.
-It is important to take precaution year-round to prevent E. coli infection, HUS, and to keep your kidneys healthy.
+It is important to take precaution year-round to prevent E. coli infection and HUS, and to keep your kidneys healthy.